 Creating Life Hutch VR has been a true labor of love.
 Working every day with creative and talented people has been tremendous.
 What we are making does not follow the norms of video gameplay or traditional narrative structure, which is challenging.
 In many ways, we are trying to create a new medium that blends the best of both worlds, where we can take the users on an emotional journey while allowing them to explore and experience it in their own unique way.
 The entire team is excited to innovate and create something fresh that we can all be proud of.

 Start your journey with a Playcrafting course just like the one Patrick took.
-See all upcoming courses here.
+See all upcoming classes here.